Whitby GO Station

 Whitby GO Station is a train and bus station in the GO Transit network in Whitby, Ontario, Canada.
 It is a stop on the Lakeshore East line and was the eastern terminus of the dedicated GO Transit right-of-way until those tracks were extended to Oshawa in 1995.
-There are connections by GO Bus northward to Port Perry and Beaverton, and local Durham Region Transit routes within Whitby.
+There are connections by local Durham Region Transit routes within Whitby and Durham Region.

 Station layout

 The station is west of Brock Street on the south side of Highway 401.
 The main station building and bus terminal are on the north side of the railway with the island train platform between the two GO Train tracks connected by tunnels.
 Facilities inside the station building include the ticket agent, waiting room, and public washroom.
 The bus loop is north-east of the building, and the passenger pick-up/drop-off area is directly in front.

 There are about three thousand parking spaces available, and carpool parking is permitted.
 The majority of the parking, including a multi-storey parking structure, is on the south side across the CN freight tracks and can be reached by a pedestrian bridge.